Power considerations are often on your mind when towing a camper or trailer.

 Charge Faster and Be Ready for Dispersed Camping

-These are designed to supply a charge either from solar panels directly or from the tow vehicle’s battery.
+DC-to-DC charging systems are designed to supply an electric current either from solar panels directly or from the tow vehicle’s battery.
 Using this system works faster than relying on the alternator and has other advantages too.

-If you’re at a campground and have selected a pitch with electrical hookups, then you can simply plug into 30-amp or 50-amp power and charge your camper or trailer’s batteries that way.
+If you’re at a campground and on a pitch with electrical hookups, simply plug into the 30-amp or 50-amp power to charge your towable’s batteries.

 However, you may have a camping spot that isn’t supported by hook-ups or be dry camping on BLM land.